Representing the deformation $\infty$-groupoid: The deformation oo -groupoid

 for $I=\{i_0<i_1<\cdots<i_k\}\subseteq\{0,\ldots,n\}$.
 This is in fact the (co)cellular complex for the standard geometric $n$-simplex $\Delta^n$.
-In order to prove a simplicial version of the de Rham theorem, Dupont \cite{dupont76} introduced a homotopy retract
+In order to prove a simplicial version of the de Rham theorem, J. L. Dupont \cite{dupont76} introduced a homotopy retraction

 where all the maps are simplicial.
-Homotopy retract means that
+Homotopy retraction means that we have

 Moreover, the maps satisfy the \emph{side conditions}